-In recent years, a debate has sprung up between the effectiveness of two different client communication channels among financial advice firms: email and client portals.
+In recent years, a debate has emerged about the effectiveness of two different client communication channels among financial advice firms: email and client portals.
 We've spoken to many financial advisories that are lobbying for the use of either one or the other, but rarely both.

 Firms are missing a golden opportunity.
 Instead of choosing between email and portals, why not have the best of both worlds?